Willie Harmon

-Willie Harmon, (born April 20, 1899), was an American boxer in the welterweight division.
+Willie Harmon (born April 20, 1899) was an American boxer in the welterweight division.
 Harmon was a top welterweight contender for a number of years in the mid-1920s.
 He was ranked as the #6 welterweight in the world for 1925 by The Ring magazine.

 Early life and career

 Harmon was born on April 20, 1899, to Jewish parents in New York's Lower East Side.

-He defeated Pinky Mitchell, former Junior Welterweight world champion, on August 14, 1925, in a ten round points decision in Milwaukee.
+He defeated Pinky Mitchell, reigning junior-welterweight world champion, in Milwaukee on August 14, 1925, by newspaper decision in a non-title bout over ten rounds.
 A few publications listed the bout as a draw.
 The event was made memorable by Mitchell returning his purse, claiming he fought too poorly to have earned it.
+Despite being a non-title bout, Harmon claimed Mitchell's NYSAC title after Mitchell temporarily moved up to welterweight shortly after the bout.

-Nate Goldman, fellow Jewish boxer, became a second round knockout victim at Madison Square Garden on New Year's day 1926.
+Nate Goldman, fellow Jewish boxer, became a second-round knockout victim at Madison Square Garden on New Year's day 1926.
 Goldman was actually knocked out in the first round, but the count was interrupted by the bell.
 The full count was made in the second.

-He lost to Joe Dundee on May 28, 1926, in a ten round points decision in Brooklyn.
+He lost to Joe Dundee on May 28, 1926, by a ten-round points decision in Brooklyn.
 Due to the contestants' mutual respect for the other's gifts, the bout was slow and fought cautiously with frequent clinching.